Skip to Main Content

 How Does Mange Spread Between Bears?

 Currently, there are many unknowns related to the occurrence and spread of mange in bears.
 Research efforts are underway to understand these processes.
-Mites can transfer to a new host when an unaffected animal comes into direct physical contact with an infested host.
-In addition, mites that fall off an infested host can persist in the environment and may infect a new animal that enters a site contaminated with mange mites.
+Mites are easily transferred to a new host when an unaffected animal comes into direct physical contact with an infested individual.
+In addition, mites that fall off an infested host can persist in the environment under ideal conditions for up to 2 weeks and may infect a new animal that enters a contaminated site.

-Because bears are relatively solitary, the biggest risk for environmental transmission likely occurs under conditions where they congregate, either naturally (e.g., dens) or unnaturally (e.g., garbage cans, bait piles, bird feeders and other food resources).
+Because bears are relatively solitary, the biggest risk for environmental transmission likely occurs under conditions where they congregate, either naturally (e.g. dens, mating) or unnaturally (e.g. garbage cans, bait piles, bird feeders, and other food resources).

 What Are Signs a Bear Has Mange?

-The clinical signs of mange are a result of damage to the host’s skin by the burrowing mite, the immune reaction of the host’s body to the mite, and the physical tears in the skin that occurs through scratching.
+The clinical signs of mange are a result of damage to the host’s skin by the burrowing mite, the immune reaction of the host, the physical skin trauma that occurs through scratching, and the secondary bacterial infections that subsequently develop.
 Clinical signs include:

 • Intense itching